jcksnvllxr80/pi_to_rtmp_stream/README.md

-# pi_to_youtube_stream
+# pi_to_rtmp_stream
-use raspberry pi to stream to youtube. using this for the birdhouse
+use raspberry pi to stream to rtmp (youtube/earthcam). using this for the birdhouse